Pupils Make ‘Basic’ Numeracy Errors – Is There a Solution?

 Before the prevalence of satellite navigation, I remember an excellent sense of direction from the onboard 3D mapping capability in my brain – not so much anymore!
 If I asked you to remember five different eleven-digit numbers, could you do it?
 Not so long ago we would typically be able to reel off several phone numbers from memory.

 So can this trend be reversed and, if so, by what?
-Perhaps by practising mental math exercises?
+Perhaps by practising mental maths exercises?
 Maybe the power of those little magic gadgets can be harnessed to assist in this regard?
 There are certainly many instances out there of people who believe so (2).
 By combining the concept of ‘gaming’ – which ironically exploits the very techniques that hook us to those screens in the first place – with the need to encourage core skills, such as mental arithmetic, the education sector can enable ‘mental calculation’ via the use of engaging online learning tools.

 Evidence seems to suggest this approach works: the right EdTech in classrooms is helping to stimulate and engage children’s minds.
-For example, a recent study in Brazil showed that use of a game-based math platform in the classroom boosted interest in the subject by 70% (3).
+For example, a recent study in Brazil showed that use of a game-based maths platform in the classroom boosted interest in the subject by 70% (3).
 But we, as teachers, parents and technology providers, still have a long way to go to help bridge this gap for our future generations.

 Never fear, there’s hope yet…